1921 (2018 film): Development

-The official announcement of the film was announced in June 2016.
-The title of the film was said to be 1921.
+The film was officially announced in June 2016.
+The title of the film was revealed to be 1921.

-Casting

-The makers of the film have decided to cast Zarine Khan as the lead role in the film.
+Zarine Khan was cast in the female lead role in the film.

 Filming

 The principal photography of the film commenced in May 2017 in United Kingdom.

 Soundtrack

 The music of 1921 is composed by Harish Sagane, Asad Khan and Pranit Mawale while the lyrics have been penned by Shakeel Azmi and Raqueeb Alam.
 The first track of the film titled as "Sunn Le Zara" which is sung by Arnab Dutta was released on 14 December 2017.
 The second single to be released was "Kuch Iss Tarah" which is also sung by Arnab Dutta was released on 21 December 2017.
 The music of the film was officially released by Zee Music Company on 22 December 2017.

 Critical reception

 1921 received mostly negative reviews from critics upon its theatrical release.

 Devesh Sharma of Filmfare gave the movie 2 out of 5 stars and wrote, "Vikram Bhatt has made an unintentionally funny film.
 He perhaps needs to go back to the drawing board before he takes up horror as a subject once more".

 Reza Noorani of The Times of India gave the movie 2 out of 5 stars calling it "a slow-moving film without any real chills".

 Shikta Sanyal of Koimoi gave the movie 2 out of 5 stars stating, "This Vikram Bhatt Film Is A Mixed Bag With Too Many Loose Ends"."

 Udita Jhunjhunwala of Firstpost gave the movie 1.5 out of 5 stars stating, "Vikram Bhatt adds every horror trope to this ghastly film, but none of them work".

 Urvi Parikh of Rediff.com gave the movie 1.5 out of 5 stars stating, "The terrible acting leaves you more amused than scared".

 Rahul Desai of Film Companion gave the movie 1 out of 5 stars saying that it uses the same old tropes of haunted mansions and incoherent ghosts with deafening sound effects.